 Why we have the NHS Knowledge and Library Hub

-In October 2021, HEE launched a new national discovery service, called the NHS Knowledge and Library Hub.
+October 2021 saw the launch of a new national discovery service, called the NHS Knowledge and Library Hub.

 Access the NHS Knowledge and Library Hub.